Apply for Registered Science Technician

 - Application of knowledge and understanding

 You will need to demonstrate how you have met each of these standard by providing examples from your working life.
 Your application will be assessed either online or in a face to face interview, by IFST assessors.
 Find out more about RSciTech standards.

 You will also need to demonstrate your personal commitment to high professional standards by continually and actively maintaining and enhancing your knowledge and skills throughout your career.
 You will be required to renew your registration annually by demonstrating that you are still professionally active and that you have engaged in CPD.
-Annual re-registration costs £70 which includes Associate membership of IFST.
+Annual re-registration costs £23, in addition to IFST membership fees.

 Please see Science Council standards for this register.
 It is expected that you maintain continuous, up-to date and accurate records which demonstrate mixture of the different learning activities.
 It is also requested that you demonstrate how learning has improved quality of your work and benefited user of your work which is called reflective evaluation.